jessicarod7/ICS-Encryption/Target.md

 **Additional Goals**

-- Use a GUI (probably Tkinter) to [select the input file](https://pythonspot.com/tk-file-dialogs/) (NOTE: tkFileDialog requires Tkinter, but is not part of the module)
+- Use a GUI (probably Tkinter) to [select the input and output file](https://pythonspot.com/tk-file-dialogs/) (NOTE: tkFileDialog requires Tkinter, but is not part of the module)
 - Use another form of encryption OR add onto the shift encryption (use Checkcryption as inspiration)
 - NOTE: non-ASCII chars throw a TypeError in ord(), and a ValueError in chr()